danielneu/amazon-payments-advanced-doc/prerequisites.rst

 Where to find the required credentials to configure the Magento extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Magento extension requires you to enter information about your Amazon Payments account.
+The Magento extension requires you to enter information about your Amazon Payments account.
 You will need to enter:

 * Merchant ID (aka Merchant Number, Händlernummer, Händler-ID)